geoshit888/GEOL0069-Landslide-Detection/README.md

 The figure below shows the results from 2021 to 2025.
 The first row presents the Sentinel-2 RGB composites, the second row shows the detected landslide candidates overlaid on the RGB images, and the third row presents the binary landslide masks.
 The workflow successfully identified areas with strong spectral and topographic characteristics consistent with landslide activity.
 These areas are mainly located on steep mountainous slopes.
 An increase in landslide candidate area was observed after the 2024 Hualien earthquake, suggesting that the earthquake had a significant impact on slope instability and landslide occurrence in the study area.
 Moreover, in the 2024 RGB image, many landslides can be directly observed.
 However, because this method is unsupervised, the mapped areas should be interpreted as landslide candidates rather than confirmed landslides.

 ![Image](images/results.png)
+Figure 4: Annual Sentinel-2 RGB composites (top row), landslide candidate overlays (middle row), and binary landslide masks (bottom row) for 2021–2025 in the Taroko study area.
+Increased landslide activity and exposed bare ground are visible after the 2024 Hualien earthquake.

 The two charts show the total landslide candidate area and the newly detected landslide candidate area for each year.
 The total candidate area represents all pixels classified as potential landslides in a given year, whilst the new candidate area represents locations that were detected in the current year but were not identified in the previous year.
 The new candidate analysis is important because it highlights newly developed or recently exposed landslide features, rather than areas that remained persistently bare or unstable across multiple years.
 This helps distinguish recent slope failures, particularly those triggered by extreme events such as the 2024 Hualien earthquake, from older pre-existing landslide scars or long-term exposed surfaces.

 ![Image](images/total_landslide_candidate_area.png)
+Figure 5: Total annual landslide candidate area detected between 2021 and 2025.
 <img src="images/newly_detected_landslide_candidate_area.png" width="610">
+Figure 6: Newly detected landslide candidate area for each year from 2021 to 2025, highlighting areas of recent surface disturbance and potential earthquake-triggered slope failure.

 The unsupervised approach provides a rapid and scalable method for preliminary landslide detection using freely available satellite imagery.
 However, further validation using official landslide inventories or high-resolution imagery would be required for operational hazard assessment.